XpiritBV/UnitTesting/tdd_katas/tdd_kata0.md

-# TDD Kata - Tic-tac-toe Example
+# TDD Kata - Tic-tac-toe

 This document contains a list of exercises to practice coding and refactoring in a test driven approach.